Detecting Traces of Light-Quark Yukawa Couplings to the Higgs Boson in Fragmentation Products: Abstract

 \section{Abstract}

 We point out that Yukawa interactions of light quarks with the Higgs boson are imprinted as unique azimuthal modulations in the density of fragmentation hadrons relative to the Higgs $p_T$.
 We introduce Yukawa Fragmentation Asymmetries (YFAs), interference observables that are linearly proportional to real (Standard Model) or CP-odd Yukawa couplings, respectively.
 The chiral suppression is lifted nonperturbatively by chiral-odd multi-hadron fragmentation functions.
-As a case study, we consider $VH$ production with a tagged target fragmentation hadron at the HL-LHC.
-We estimate that the YFAs from this single example process are already competitive with current projected HL-LHC sensitivities for second-generation couplings, and outperform them by a factor of 2-3 for first-generation couplings.
+As a simple example process, we consider $VH$ production with a tagged target fragmentation hadron at the HL-LHC.
+We find promising projected sensitivities to first and second-generation couplings while maintaining superior control over theory systematics, flavor separation, and model independence compared to present methods.
 Our results point to deep synergies between precision studies of confinement and the in-depth exploration of the Higgs sector.

 \sectionPaper{Introduction} Thirteen years after the discovery of the Higgs boson~\cite{ATLAS:2012yve, CMS:2012qbp}, evidence for many of its predicted couplings to leptons and quarks remains elusive.
 While the most exotic fermions in the Standard Model (SM) of particle physics were the first to have their Yukawa interactions with the Higgs boson confirmed~\cite{CMS:2022dwd, ATLAS:2022vkf}, owing precisely to the large masses (and thus large couplings) that made them hard to discover in the first place, it is a great irony that such an observation is extremely challenging to make for some of the lightest, most mundane, and most abundant matter particles, the up and down quarks that form the protons and neutrons of everyday life~\cite{Salam:2022izo}.
 Curiously, within the first fermion generation the up quark, with charge $Q_u = 2/3$, is significantly \emph{lighter} than the down quark with $Q_d = -1/3$~\cite{Tanabashi:2018oca}.
 If the roles were reversed, as in the other two generations, or if the mass difference were too small to counter the stronger electromagnetic repulsion in the $(uud)$ proton~\cite{BMW:2014pzb}, the $(ddu)$ neutron would be the lightest baryon, making chemistry impossible, and thus Life.
 Empirically confirming that this curious fact is indeed rooted in the relative size of the $u$ and $d$ Yukawa couplings to the Higgs field, as theorized in the SM, remains a pressing unsolved problem for 21\textsuperscript{st}-century particle physics.